IbenZhou/dotfile-backup/README.md

 ### How to use it.
 1. Clone this repository
     ```
+    cd ~
     https://github.com/IbenZhou/dotfile-backup.git
     ````

-2. cp all file to home
+3. cp all file to home
     ```
-    cd dotfile-backup
+    cd dotfile-backup/
-    cp * .* ~/ -r
+    cp .vim* .zsh* ~/ -r
     ```
-3. Clone the plugins which I'm using.
+4. Clone the plugins which I'm using.
    ```
    cd ./zsh/plugins
    git clone --depth=1 https://github.com/romkatv/powerlevel10k.git